thatjpk/suspend-windows-update/README.md

  - The "Check for updates" button in the "Update & Security" > "Windows Update" section of the Settings app will report an error and offer a "Retry" button that also won't work until the service is enabled again.
- - If updates have been downloaded and are waiting for a restart, and manual restart *will* trigger installation whether the service is disabled or not.
+ - If updates have been downloaded and are waiting for a restart, a manual restart *will* trigger installation whether the service is disabled or not.
  - A manual restart will not re-enable the update service.
 So it's critical that you re-enable it at some point.